 - Ensure that an internal safeguarding notification is completed via the Safeguarding Portal on the intranet and;

 - Attend the quarterly Safeguarding Champions meetings as and when they’re required.

-The log of current safeguarding champion’s can be found on the Intranet.
+5.4 The log of current safeguarding champion’s is found here

 - Protecting children from maltreatment